OUXT-Polaris/ouxt_automation/docs/docs/tutorials/build_instraction.md

 ```
 ## setup real robot

+!!! note
-`<span style="color: red; ">`_NOTE_ : setting up real robot is fully automated via github actions, so using this setup-robot playbook manually is not recommended.
+    setting up real robot is fully automated via github actions, so using this setup-robot playbook manually is not recommended.

 These operations should be run in robot.